coder/guts/README.md

 # How it works

-`GoTs` first parses a set of golang packages.
+`guts` first parses a set of golang packages.
 The Go AST is traversed to find all the types defined in the packages.

 These types are placed into a simple AST that directly maps to the typescript AST.